smallbasic/smallbasic.github.io/_build/reference/741-math-polyarea.markdown

 drawpoly polygon color 12

 Area = abs(polyarea(polygon))     ' absolute value of the area, because
-                                  ' we are not interessted in the ' ordering of the vertices.
+                                  ' we are not interested in the ' ordering of the vertices.

 print "Polyarea() returns: "; Area